eko5z/XC5_GSI_Fixes/README.md

+# Samsung XCover 5 GSI Tweaks

 This module does the following:
 - Fixes touchscreen bug, where the touchscreen disables after the screen is locked.
 This is done using a service script which watches for power button events.
 Fix originally conceived by febeslmeisl [here](https://github.com/phhusson/treble_experimentations/issues/2205#issuecomment-1079981168).
-This doesn't work around the screne turning off by e.g. the proximity sensor, but makes the phone usable enough.
+This doesn't work around the screen turning off by e.g. the proximity sensor, but makes the phone usable enough.
 - ~~Fixes SMS receiving by replacing pre-existing RIL libraries with ones from earlier releases of the ROM as per [this XDA